How to Start a Cleaning Business

 Step 7: Finding Your First Customers

-Many people think they know how to start a cleaning business and jump in; however, the thing people often forget to think about is the most important part: finding people who are prepared to pay for your service!
+Many people think they know how to start a cleaning business and jump in; however, the thing people often forget to think about is the most important part: finding people or businesses who are prepared to pay for your service!

 Without customers you don’t have a business – and unfortunately, they won’t just appear magically one day when you ‘open your doors’!

 There are lots of ways to find clients, and it will take you a bit of trial and error to find the most profitable ones for your business.

 One thing to keep in mind is the lifetime value of your customers.
 For example: imagine you offer a commercial carpet cleaning service in Sydney, and your average job is worth about $500.
 You might know that most clients have their carpets cleaned 3 times a year and they stick with you for about 3 years, so your lifetime customer value is $4,500.

 So you can see when you look at the lifetime value, rather than the value of the first job, you can spend a bit more on marketing to gather your initial customers.